Luigi Mangione's account has been renamed on Stack Overflow

 scotty79

 IMHO you are absolutely in the right here but yearly ban might do you good.
 This level of engagement with a single corporate site is not healthy for anybody.
-I know it's unjust (all life is), hurtful and evokes all negative emotions but sometimes you need to hurt a bit to get out of local minimum in your life that sucks your time and resources by just being not terrible enough to leave.
+I know it's unjust (all life is), hurtful and evokes all negative emotions but sometimes you need to be hurting a bit to get out of local minimum in your life that sucks your time and resources by just being not terrible enough to leave.

 Besides SO viewership drops like a stone since LLMs became a thing.
 Soon it'll be an open-air museum rather than a staple.